aiman-al-masoud/cinciarellang/docs/wiki/0-basics/0-expressions/statements.md

 1. It **doesn't** return a value, it's 'void'.
 1. It **cannot** be combined with anything else.
-1. It **can't** be assigned to a variable (it causes the program to exit from the current block of code, before any assignment operation can happen!)
+1. It **can't** be assigned to a variable (it causes the program to exit from the current block of code, before any assignment operation can take place!)

 ## What else is a statement in Cinciarellang?